Intangible assets within CTA09/PART8: asset conditions: meaning of intangible asset: accountancy test

 The status of assets that are not within the definition of ‘intellectual property’ (see CIRD11150) is therefore wholly a matter of accounting practice.
 Agricultural quota, various types of statutory licences and some franchise rights are all examples of assets of this kind which would normally fall within intangible assets for GAAP and therefore within CTA09/PART 8.

 As to the meaning of ‘fixed’ assets see CIRD11170.

-Part 8 of the Corporation Tax Act 2009 was amended by Section 70 of the Finance Act 2009 to confirm that for the purposes of the regime, intangible assets (such as goodwill) include internally-generated assets (such as internally-generated goodwill).
+CTA09/PART 8 was amended by FA09/S70 to confirm that for the purposes of the regime, intangible assets (such as goodwill) include internally-generated assets (such as internally-generated goodwill).

 Exception for finance lessors

-The requirement that only intangible assets with that status for accounting purposes come within Part 8 is relaxed in the case of finance lessors (see CIRD27050).
+The requirement that only intangible assets with that status for accounting purposes come within CTA09/PART 8 is relaxed in the case of finance lessors (see CIRD27050).